FG-s-Modlists/FGs-Modlists-Site/content/dnddc/mcm.md

 {{< tip "warning" >}}
 **WARNING!**

 **Before doing anything with the MCM, wait for all the messages in the top left to finish appearing.
 Then, save your game and load the save you just created.
-Once that save has loaded, you must once again wait for all messages in the top left to disappear (usually indicated by the "SexLab Ready!" message).
+Once that save has loaded, you must once again wait for all messages in the top left to disappear.
 When you do this, you will receive a popup about SLSF and its Papyrus storage.
 This is normal and will be fixed by following the below steps.**

 **Additionally, you should do the steps here in the order they are presented.**
 {{< /tip >}}